 Large scale biomass plants produce electricity through the combustion of organic matter derived through recently living organisms.
 Biomass can consist of a variety of materials but is typically plant based.
 Biomass systems can either be open-loop or closed-loop.
 In open-loop systems, the biomass resources are typically byproducts of other activities such as the wood-processing industry in New York, or materials diverted from a municipal solid waste stream.
 Closed-loop systems use fuel grown from land solely dedicated to the production of energy resources.
-Closed-loop biomass systems are considered carbon neutral because the carbon released in the combustion of the biomass is equivalent to the carbon absorbed when the energy crops are regrown.
-Popen-loop biomass systems may be GHG negative if combustion prevents methane release during decomposition of the waste stream, or may be GHG neutral if the waste stream would have ended up in a landfill with methane capture.
-Exhibit 5-28 describes the major types of biomass plants.
+The environmental impacts of large scale biomass are highly dependent on the combustion technology, the type of input, and the method by which the input is grown or collected.
+Exhibit 5-28 describes common types of biomass conversion technologies.
+Combined heat and power (CHP) is often used as a distributed energy resource to meet onsite power needs, but a large biomass CHP installation could potentially sell large amounts of power to the wholesale market.